thinkshout/thinkshout/blog/_posts/2014-06-17-creating-an-infinite-scroll-masonry-block-without-views.md

 $results = $query.execute();
 ```

-In this example I've requested all nodes that have a `field_example` value of `value1` or `value2` and are published (i.e. node status property is equal to 1).
+In this example, I've requested all nodes that have a `field_example` value of `value1` or `value2` and are published (i.e. node status property is equal to 1).

 Once we have our results set, we will need to create a renderable array to return as the block content.